 Limiting the analysis even further to Explorer yachts in metal only, the percentage jumps to a surprising 58.8%.
 Within its reference market, CdM is the most successful shipyard in the world.
 In 2018, this small shipyard from the Marche region ranks third in the global market of displacement and semi-displacement yachts in any material, between 100 and 140 feet.

-(Cantiere Delle Marche, story of a success foretold – Barchemagazine.com – Ottobre 2018)
+(Cantiere delle Marche, story of a success foretold – Barchemagazine.com – October 2018)